skip to main content

 LIGHT

 Your lemon tree prefers bright light.
 It will thrive receiving 12 hours of direct light a day but can do well with as little as 8 hours a day.
 The more light it receives, the higher chance it will produce fruit.
-If you are keeping your tree indoors, ensure that it gets enough exposure to light, or be sure to use a grow light.
+If you are keeping your tree indoors, place it next to a South facing or West facing window, or use a grow light.

 WATER